My friend and colleague, Paul M. Jones, calls me out as a bully. Apparently from the way interviewees complain to their headhunter about me, I am.

 My point is the nature of a design pattern is to defy direct definition because its meaning is determined by context in the same way the meaning of “pornography” depends on the common social values of the time.

-Yet still even though there are these context-dependent differences, there are still commonalities.
+Yet even though there are these context-dependent differences, there are still commonalities.
 Societies may disagree on whether or not the uncovered face of a woman is “pornographic,” but almost all of them agree that pre-pubescent children in sexually explicit acts would be!

 But [design patterns] do have these qualities.
 The first thing is, it has a name.
 You have to give it a name or it isn’t a design pattern.
 Why?
 It is a vocabulary—when I speak to you, I could write it for you; or I could give it a name and you could write it for me.
 You see, I’m an architect and I don’t like to code so this stuff really helps!
 The second thing is it indeed does solve a problem.
 The third thing is it’s independent of the code that implements it.
 But the last and most important thing is—that separates a design pattern from what we would call a “best practice” is—it has consequences.